dannyjwpark/split/README.md

 - A friend's show page consists of the shared expenses between the current user and a friend.

 ### Expensing
-- Able to add an exppense that shows the payer's name, split amount, category, description, and notes
+- Able to add an exppense that shows the payer's name, friends involved, category, description, and notes
 - Expense dynamically generates the list of potential payers based on the current user's friend list
-< br/>

-## Future Actions
+## Commenting
 - Commenting feature on each expenses by a current user, as well as friends included in the expense